kool-engine/kool/README.md

-#KOGLE - Kotlin OpenGL Engine
+#KOOL - Kotlin OpenGL Engine

 A simple OpenGL based graphics engine, which works with Desktop Java as well as in browsers with Javascript/WebGL